What Is Matthew McConaughey’s Net Worth?

 In the early 2000s McConaughey took on a number of romantic comedy roles, most notably alongside Jennifer Lopez in “The Wedding Planner,” which grossed nearly $95 million in worldwide sales, and “How to Lose a Guy in 10 Days,” which featured Kate Hudson and grossed more than $177.4 million in worldwide sales.

-McConaughey has earned accolades for his work in two recent films.
+McConaughey has earned accolades for his work in two more recent projects.
 He took home an Oscar, Golden Globe and Screen Actors Guild Award for his lead role in “Dallas Buyers Club.”
 He was also nominated for an Emmy, Golden Globe and Screen Actors Guild Award for his leading role in HBO’s “True Detective.”
+In 2014, he received a star on the Hollywood walk of fame.

 McConaughey has gotten a great deal of attention for his Lincoln car commercials since 2014, in which he drives around musing to himself.
 The commercials were parody gold, and “Saturday Night Live” and “The Ellen DeGeneres Show” created popular ad spoofs.